Humboldt Lodging Alliance

-All committee members and their respective Chairs must be members in good standing of the
+All non-advisory committee members and their respective Chairs shall be Directors of the Board.

-The Executive Committee shall consist of up to seven (7) members, each of whom shall be a member of the Board of Directors, including the elected officers of this Corporation and the immediate past Chair of the Corporation.
+The Executive Committee shall consist of at least seven (7) and up to eleven (11) members, each of whom shall be a Director of the Board, including the elected officers of this Corporation and the immediate past Chair of the Corporation.
 The Executive Committee shall review all fiscal policies and procedures for the Corporation.
 Except as limited by law, the Executive Committee shall exercise the powers and authority of the Board of Directors when the Board of Directors is not in session.
 All actions of the Executive Committee shall be reported to the Board of Directors at its succeeding meeting.

 quorum for the transaction of business.

-The Executive Committee shall not have powers and authority with respect to: (a) the approval of any action for which approval of the members is also required; (b) the filling of vacancies on the Board or on the Executive Committee; (c) the fixing of compensation of the Directors for serving on the Board or Committee; (d) the amendment or repeal or adoption of bylaws; (e) the amendment or repeal of any resolution of the Board; (f) the appointment of committees who have the power of the Board or any members of such committees; (g) the approval of any corporate transaction with respect to assets held in charitable trust, where a Director is a party to or has a material financial interest in the transaction or in any part of the transaction.
+The Executive Committee shall not have powers and authority with respect to: (a) the filling of vacancies on the Board or on the Executive Committee; (b) the fixing of compensation of the Directors for serving on the Board or Committee; (c) the amendment or repeal or adoption of bylaws; (d) the amendment or repeal of any resolution of the Board; (e) the appointment of committees who have the power of the Board or any members of such committees; (f) the approval of any corporate transaction with respect to assets held in charitable trust, where a Director is a party to or has a material financial interest in the transaction or in any part of the transaction.

 The Chair of the Board of Directors with the approval of the Board of Directors or the Executive Committee, shall appoint such other committees, councils, sub-committees, or task forces as are necessary from time to time and which are not in conflict with other provisions of these Bylaws.